Eigenstates and spectral projection for quantized baker's map: Random quasimodes

 \subsubsection{Part (i)}

 Gaussian value statistics will follow from a characteristic function argument, which was used in \cite{DiaconisFreedman} to solve the ``projection pursuit'' problem.
 The application here is similar to that in \cite{pw}, though is simpler here since we only consider a single random vector $\psi$, rather than an entire orthonormal basis of random vectors.
 In this case, we can just use the complex version of the theorem in \cite{DiaconisFreedman} instead of the later quantitative versions developed in \cite{Meckes,ChatterjeeMeckes}.
+(The latter can still be used to form a full basis of random quasimodes with the desired property, similarly as used in Theorem~\ref{thm:walsh-main} or \cite[Theorem 2.5]{pw}.)

 \begin{thm}[Adapted from Theorem 1.1 in \cite{DiaconisFreedman}] Let $N\in\N$, and let $P^{(N)}$ be an $N\times N$ self-adjoint projection matrix onto a subspace $V^{(N)}$ of $\C^N$.
 Suppose there is a function $1\le L(N)\le N$, with $L(N)\to\infty$ as $N\to\infty$, such that for any $\varepsilon>0$, as $N\to\infty$,